jaapvandervelde/treewalker/docs/configuration.md

 ```

 !!! note
-    The same help text is shown if the user makes a mistake in providing commandline options.
+    The same help text is shown if the user makes a mistake in providing command-line options.
 The difference is that in that case, an non-zero errorlevel will be set and an error message will also be shown at the top.

 #### database